department-of-veterans-affairs/va.gov-team/platform/testing/contract-testing/how-to-use-pact-for-contract-testing.md

 There are some possibilities to double-check with the request or response.
 1. The request might not match the URL from the interaction.
-2. The contents (headers or boddy) of the request or response might not match what you defined in the interaction.
+2. The contents (headers or body) of the request or response might not match what you defined in the interaction.

+In the first case, be sure to set `BUILDTYPE=localhost` before `yarn test:unit path/to/spec` if you are running an individual test locally.
+Then make sure the test is running code that makes a request to the URL from the interaction.

-When debugging, it might help to inspect the properties of the request and response at different steps in the function making the request.
+For the second case, the logs mentioned earlier (`logs/pact.log`) may contain the diffs between the expected and actual interactions.
+As you debug, it might help to inspect the properties of the payload at various steps leading up to the request.

 ## Configuring the `vets-api` provider codebase